 Newsjacking can take many forms.
-As you create content, take the time to look at major events happening in the news.
-For example, this could include holidays, national events, or international news.
+As you create content, t look at major news events such as holidays, national events, or international news.

-A word of caution is in order: When the story you newsjack is of a sobering nature (such as a natural disaster), treat it with the levity and delicacy it deserves.
-Otherwise, this strategy could backfire in a major way.
+A word of caution is in order: When the story you newsjack is of a sobering nature (such as a natural disaster), treat it with the soberness and delicacy it deserves.
+Otherwise, this strategy could backfire.
 If you have any reservations, don't newsjack.

 Influencers are noted individuals who have become authorities within an industry -- and who have a social following that matches.
 Is it effective?
 Very -- as evidenced by the 94% of marketers who have used influencer marketing and believe it works.

 Working together to create content gives each of you the opportunity to add your individual insights and benefit from sharing the content.

 This kind of partnership gives you access to an influencer's audience's base and them to yours.
 Be aware that when you work with influencers, it has to be beneficial for both sides.
 This could mean monetary compensation for the partnership or some other arrangement.
 You'll need to work out those details with each influencer.

 Outside of a direct partnership, reach out to influencers (or any expert, really) for a quote to use in your content.
 Having a quote from an expert or two in your content adds credibility.
 In addition, if your content is especially high quality, the expert may want to share it with his or her audience.